futuredapp/CellKit/README.md

 ### 2. step: Create your cell and CellModel
 CellKit support wide variety of cell declarations including `.xib` files , `UITableView` interface builder prototype cells and Cells written entirely in code.
 *Please note that your `.xib` file, Cell subclass and Cell identifier have to to have the same name.* It is possible to not use the same identifier, but it is not recommended.
+Pro tip: You can use our [custom teplates](https://github.com/futuredapp/MVVM-C-Templates) to generate Cell with CellKit protocols in just a few clicks.

 ### 3. Implement CellKit protocols
 In order for your cells and cell view models to work with CellKit, they have to conform to these protocols: